KKowalewski24/social-racetrack/README.md

 ## Run Social-Racetrack in Development Mode
 * Download source code
-* In project main directory `yarn start` and wait till the development server will start up
+* In project main directory run `yarn install` and then run `yarn start` and wait till the development server will start up
 * Open selected browser and open `localhost:3000`

 ## Firebase Backend Installation Process